rairosul/UCCR/UCCR_tasks.md

 Most tasks have a starting and ending point, and a measurable duration.
 A task can be of one of following types:

 <ul>
-<li>A **Manual** task can represent any activity that is associated with a software deployment, such as taking a server offline or updating a database.</li>
+<li>A **Manual** task can represent any activity that is associated with a software deployment, such as taking a server offline or updating a database.
+Users assigned manual tasks can be sent email notifications when their tasks start or fail.</li>
 <li>An **UrbanCode Deploy** task represents an IBM&reg; UrbanCode&reg; Deploy application.
 You can run UrbanCode Deploy applications with this task type.</li>
 <li>A **Continuous Delivery pipeline** task represents a {{site.data.keyword.contdelivery_full}} pipeline.
 You can manage your {{site.data.keyword.contdelivery_short}} pipelines with this task type.</li>
 <li>A **Delayed** task represents a critical event that happens at a specific time.</li>